Gigiga/MinecraftS3Backup/README.md

 This plugin supports both login to AWS via credentials file or by providing the creditials in the plugin configuration.

-If you want to use the plugin configuration file add your IAM account credentials to the config.yaml in the MinecraftS3Bucket
+If you want to use the plugin configuration file add your IAM account credentials to the config.yml in the S3ServerBackup plugin folder.

 ```
 access-key-id: <your access-key>